SillyTavern/SillyTavern-Extras/README.md

 ## What is this
 A set of unofficial APIs for various TavernAI extensions.

-**You need to run the lastest development version.
+**You need to run the lastest development version of TavernAI.
 Grab it here: https://github.com/SillyLossy/TavernAI/tree/dev**

 All modules require at least 6 Gb of VRAM to run.
 With Stable Diffusion disabled, it will probably fit in 4 Gb.
 Alternatively, everything could also be run on the CPU.